-During the construction of the transcontinental railroad, North Platte was platted as a railroad town by Union Pacific’s Chief Engineer Grenville Dodge.
-It was chosen because of its close proximity to good water, and its distance from Grand Island, Nebraska.
-In 1866 the first train rolled through what was known at the time as “Hell on Wheels” town.
-General Dodge quickly moved to construct major shop facilities and winter quarters and by 1867, main line operations began.
-Just two years later on May 10th, East met West at Promontory Summit in Utah, 690 miles east Sacramento and 1,087 miles west of Omaha.
-The railroad crossed two-thirds of the continent over some of the most difficult terrain on earth.
-It was called, “The Work of Giants” and it was the end of the frontier, as we knew it.
+Union Pacific’s Chief Engineer Grenville Dodge platted North Platte as a railroad town during the transcontinental railroad’s construction.
+The railroad planners selected North Platte because of its proximity to good water and distance from Grand Island, Nebraska.
+In 1866, the first train rolled through what was known, at the time, as “Hell on Wheels” town.
+General Dodge quickly moved to construct major shop facilities and winter quarters, and by 1867, mainline operations began.
+Two years later, on May 10th, East met West at Promontory Summit in Utah, 690 miles east of Sacramento and 1,087 miles west of Omaha.
+The railroad crossed two-thirds of the continent over some of the most challenging terrain on earth.
+It was called “The Work of Giants,” and it was the end of the frontier as we knew it.

 General Grenville Dodge,